shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Even if it is a quick acknowledgement that you will respond at a later time, but when you do then make sure you follow up, it is just good manners to do so and shows respect for others.

 As for etiquette in the workplace....

+Clean up after yourself, keep your work area from affecting others and keep things off the floor.
+An untidy desk is fine as it often suggests creativity at play but impacting on others is bad manners.

 Just be nice, have some manners and show some courtesy and a little respect for you co-workers, who knows it might just catch on?